mangdangroboticsclub/mini_pupper/README.md

 #### Pre-build Images

-You can flash your SD card with pre-build images.
-The list of available images will be pusblished here shortly
+You can flash your SD card with our [pre-built images](https://drive.google.com/drive/folders/175PWfA3oIgC565D_2thNbvp9qQf6Y6-V).

+We recommend you use no-ros pre-built images first to confirm the basic functions using the [controller](https://www.youtube.com/watch?v=FRBh3URTuuI) or the [browser](https://github.com/mangdangroboticsclub/mini_pupper_web_controller), then try the ros version if needed.

+Whenever you report a SW issue, please post the file "mini-pupper-release" of your pupper.
+This must contain the line IS_RELEASE=YES, if not please install our official image and report back if the issue still exists.

 ### Reconfiguration